Family Owned & Operated Business

 Anatomy of a Double-Pane Window and Insulated Glass Unit (IGU)

-A double-pane window includes two glass layers around a spacer bar, filled with gas for thermal performance.
 The IGU edges hold primary and secondary seals: the primary (butyl rubber) attaches glass to spacer, and the secondary (silicone or polysulfide) secures the perimeter.
 In restoration work, IGUs from the 1990s endure if seals remain solid, but breaches lead to failure.
 The frame—vinyl, wood, or aluminum—holds this assembly, though seal problems originate in the IGU.
 Triple-pane versions add another layer for enhanced insulation, trapping more gas to resist temperature shifts and providing superior noise reduction in urban settings like Columbus neighborhoods.

 Role of Window Seals in Insulation and Energy Efficiency